Baird Health & Counseling Center Staff

 family nurse practitioner

-Leigh is a family nurse practitioner who has experience providing primary care across all age groups but she particularly enjoys working with adolescents and young adults.
-While she is skilled in all areas of health care her particular interests are in health maintenance including nutrition, fitness, and stress reduction.
+Leigh is a family nurse practitioner who has experience providing primary care across all age groups, but she particularly enjoys working with adolescents and young adults.
+While she is skilled in all areas of health care her particular interests are in health maintenance including nutrition, fitness and stress reduction.
 Leigh lives in New London with her family.

-Brian Frenkiewich, MS, D.O.
+Brian Frenkiewich, M.S., D.O.

 consulting physician

 Dr. Frenkiewich works at nearby New London Hospital where he practices family medicine.
 He is Colby-Sawyer’s consulting physician for Baird Health and Stock Sports Medicine Clinic.
-Dr.Frenkiewich attained his Doctor of Osteopathy from the University of New England, a Master of Science, Athletic Training at Indiana State University, and we are proud to say, his BS Exercise Sciences, Athletic Training from Colby-Sawyer College.
+Dr.Frenkiewich attained his Doctor of Osteopathy from the University of New England, a Master of Science, Athletic Training at Indiana State University, and we are proud to say, his B.S.
+Exercise Sciences, Athletic Training from Colby-Sawyer College.
 He is a true Charger!

-Masha Coy, LCMHC
+maria "Masha" Coy, LCMHC

 clinical mental health counselor

 Her work with students focuses on utilizing intention to access, create and explore meaningful pathways towards personal mastery.
-She believes students can accomplish anything with the right support, a dash of perseverance, and a presence of hope.
+She believes students can accomplish anything with the right support, a dash of perseverance and a presence of hope.
 Masha is passionate about the mind and body connection and loves to utilize a variety of therapeutic resources, from traditional talk therapy to an array of expressive arts therapy techniques.
 She is also interested in nutritional psychology, exploring how what we put into our bodies can affect our feelings and behaviors and how our feelings and behaviors can affect our bodies.
 She also believes humor and laughter have amazing healing potential and makes room for both in her life and work.
 Masha is bi-cultural and fluent in both English and Russian.
-During her free time, she enjoys being outdoors: kayaking, gardening, hiking in the summer; skiing and snow shoeing in the winter, as well as practicing yoga year around.
+During her free time, she enjoys being outdoors: kayaking, gardening, hiking in the summer; skiing and snowshoeing in the winter, as well as practicing yoga year-round.
 Though proudly American, she stays connected to her cultural roots while enjoying the exploration of other cultures through travel and cuisine with her family.

-Colleen Porter, MA, LCMHC
+Colleen Porter, M.A., LCMHC

 clinical mental health counselor

-Colleen has a rich background in therapy, art, and education.
-She earned her MA in Expressive Arts Therapy and Mental Health Counseling from Lesley University and a BA in Art History from Stonehill College.
+Colleen has a rich background in therapy, art and education.
+She earned her M.A. in expressive arts therapy and mental health counseling from Lesley University and a B.A. in art history from Stonehill College.
 Colleen has been a primary therapist and expressive arts therapist at Mountain Valley Treatment Center and at Boston Children’s Hospital.
 She also operates a private practice where she specializes in treating anxiety and OCD.
 In addition, she has worked as an adjunct professor of expressive arts therapy at Stonehill College.
-Colleen strives to have a welcoming, calm, and compassionate presence with all students.
+Colleen strives to have a welcoming, calm and compassionate presence with all students.
 Colleen has been with Colby-Sawyer since 2020.

 Associate Counselor (Graduate Intern)